DuckBoss/JJMumbleBot-PluginLibrary/README.md

 - <b>lmgtfy:</b> A plugin that uses the "Let Me Google That For You" API to search google.
 - <b>oblivion_creator:</b> A plugin that generates a custom character for the game oblivion.
 - <b>osrs_wiki:</b> A plugin that displays pricing of items, wiki results, and quest summaries for old school runescape.

+## Usage:
+- Copy the plugin folders from this repository into your plugins folder of JJMumbleBot